 See also Leiden University's Copyright Information Office.

-Some journals and publishers abuse the "author-pays" model of Open Access (the Golden Road) in an unprofessional manner to make easy money (predatory journals).
+Some predatory journals and publishers abuse the "author-pays" model of Open Access (the Gold route) in an unprofessional manner to make easy money.
 The Think.
 Check Submit website provides a checklist to check if a journal is trustworthy.
 Additional information on the quality of journals can also be found at the Directory of Open Access Journals (www.doaj.org) and on the 'alternative' for Beall's List at https://beallslist.net.
-Another useful site, however in Dutch, is http://openaccess.nl/nl/wat-is-open-access/kwaliteit.
-When in doubt, please consult firstname.lastname@example.org.
+Another useful site is https://openaccess.nl/en/what-is-open-access/quality.
+When in doubt, please consult email@example.com.

 - https://www.openscience.nl/het-nationaal-platform-open-science/nationaal-plan-open-science - National Plan Open Science